temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 });
 ```

-To where we are today where workflows are just functions and don't require interface definitions.
+—to where we are today where workflows are just functions and don't require interface definitions.

 ```ts
 import { proxyActivities } from '@temporalio/workflow';